nergalex/f5-aks-kic-lab/source/index.rst

 - Session persistence: In addition to the hash‑based session persistence supported by NGINX Open Source (the Hash and IP Hash load‑balancing methods), NGINX Plus supports cookie‑based session persistence
 - Active health checks: By default NGINX performs basic checks on responses from upstream servers, retrying failed requests where possible.
 NGINX Plus adds out-of-band application health checks (also known as synthetic transactions) and a slow‑start feature to gracefully add new and recovered servers into the load‑balanced group. for HTTP and Health checks can also be enabled for non-HTTP protocols, such as FastCGI, memcached, SCGI, uwsgi, and also for TCP and UDP..
 - JWT validation
-- Optional F5 Based Web Application Firewall module (NGINX App Protect)
+- Optional F5 Based Web Application Firewall module (NGINX App Protect aka NAP)

 **Dynamic reconfiguration**